UP's daily COVID toll hits record 120; over 27K new cases for second day in a row | Health

 The number of active COVID-19 cases stands at 1,70,059 in Uttar Pradesh, the statement added.

-In the past 24 hours, over 2.15 lakh samples have been tested for COVID-19 in UP, while so far more than 3.80 crore samples have been tested in the state,it said.
+In the past 24 hours, over 2.15 lakh samples have been tested for COVID-19 in UP, while the overall testings stand at over 3.80 crores, it said.

+In a statement, UP's Additional Chief Secretary (Health) Amit Mohan Prasad said a presumptive COVID-19 patient (who has tested negative in COVID test but shows symptoms of the disease in X-ray, CT scan, or blood test) should be given treatment for COVID-19 if doctors feel so.

+These patients may be kept in separate wards in the COVID treatment centers, it said.

-Meanwhile, chairing a review meeting virtually, Uttar Pradesh Chief Minister Yogi Adityanath said every hospital should have an oxygen backup of 36 hours.
+Uttar Pradesh Chief Minister Yogi Adityanath, who chaired a virtual review meeting on Saturday, said every hospital should have an oxygen backup of 36 hours.

 He said in order to improve medical oxygen supply in the state, 10 new oxygen plants will be established, and the DRDO is extending help in this regard.